ellennickles/code-your-way-s25/week4/README.md

   now this is the easiest way to share.
 - Same as last week: reflect on the discoveries and challenges you encountered during the exercises.
 What graphic or animation effects are most pleasing to you?
 Where did you get stuck, and what steps did you take to troubleshoot?
-  What code-related techniques would you like to explore and practice more?
+If you debugged or extended your code with GitHub Copilot, reflect on your discoveries and challenges, noting where AI was helpful or limiting.
+Are there any code-related techniques that would you like to explore and practice more?
 - [Submit here](https://forms.gle/CJZMpMpTeDxpvWv18)